-Social equity - fair access for every person to have a job, services like education and healthcare, and access to other resources.
+Social equity - fair access to livelihood, education and resources.

 Stewardship - the careful and responsible management of something entrusted to your care.

 Sustainability - a method of harvesting or using a resource so that the resource is not depleted or permanently damaged.